Diagnosing vulvar cancer

-- More extensive surgery.
+- Removing part of the vulva or the entire vulva (vulvectomy).
 Surgery to remove part of the vulva (partial vulvectomy) or the entire vulva, including the underlying tissue (radical vulvectomy), may be an option for larger cancers.
-However, doctors may recommend combining radiation therapy and chemotherapy to try to shrink the tumor before surgery, which may allow for a less extensive operation.
+People with larger cancers may also consider treatment that combines radiation therapy and chemotherapy to shrink the tumor before surgery, which may allow for a less extensive operation.

 Radiation therapy uses high-powered energy beams, such as X-rays and protons, to kill cancer cells.
 Radiation therapy for vulvar cancer is usually administered by a machine that moves around your body and directs radiation to precise points on your skin (external beam radiation).

 Radiation therapy is sometimes used to shrink large vulvar cancers in order to make it more likely that surgery will be successful.
-Radiation is sometimes combined with chemotherapy, which can make cancer cells more vulnerable to radiation therapy.
+Radiation therapy is sometimes combined with chemotherapy, which can make cancer cells more vulnerable to the radiation.

 If cancer cells are discovered in your lymph nodes, your doctor may recommend radiation to the area around your lymph nodes to kill any cancer cells that might remain after surgery.
 Radiation is sometimes combined with chemotherapy in these situations.